 Naam can mean a state obtained or union with the repetition of His name, in Sikhi this would be Wahe Guru.
 It brings peace, tranquility, a humbleness of no-me.
 It can mean truth, identity, the one.
 Essentially you are absorbed in Naam when you are repeating the Lord’s name and sat in meditation ie. Simran.
 These are very brief explanations and please forgive me for that.

 I want to share more about the piece I created at camp as I would of on the day if I wasn’t feeling so darn overwhelmed with joy and nervous energy all at the same time!

-With Naam: I didn’t really know what would come from this so I found myself drawing a self portrait in pastels, a Darbar and flowers.
-Broken down I can see now – I love drawing self portraits, not because I am vain but because like Frida Kahlo an incredible Mexcian Artist (that is a huge inspiration to me, in life) ‘I paint self portraits because I am so often alone, because I am the person I know best’.
+With Naam: I didn’t really know what would come from this so I found myself drawing a self-portrait in pastels, a Darbar and flowers.
+Broken down I can see how – I love drawing self-portraits, not because I am vain but because like Frida Kahlo an incredible Mexcian Artist (that is a huge inspiration to me, in life) ‘I paint self-portraits because I am so often alone because I am the person I know best’.
 Also in the theme of Naam, when I’m painting, I am in a sanctuary of creative expression, I’m in joy and peace, focused and free.